SonahSofern/Xenoblade-Series-Randomizer/README.md

 # Xenoblade Randomizer
-A randomizer project for the whole Xenoblade series on the switch
+A randomizer project for the whole Xenoblade series on the switch.

 # General Description
 This program randomizes the BDAT files in The Xenoblade Chronicles Games.
-Only Xenoblade 2 has been published for now.
+Only Xenoblade 1 DE and Xenoblade 2 have been published for now.

 # Contact Us
 Discord: https://discord.gg/h93yqZHG8z